amandamandayuen/DH150-Assignment06-LowFidelityPrototype/README.md

 ![Task 2 test](https://github.com/amandamandayuen/DH150-Assignment06-LowFidelityPrototype/blob/master/Task%202%20wireflows%20testing.jpg)
 ### 3. Link to testing video:
 https://youtu.be/k-KlQjtFpnM
+### 4. Notes and Reflection:
+- The whole process for the second task went mostly smoothly.
+I noticed that the tester’s interaction process was to first “clicked” the click button of submitting questions, then went back to the main Q&A page to try to search for the questions on the “frequently asked questions”, and lastly was to search for the keywords using the search bar.
+She was able to find the “back” button to go back to previous pages.
+I did not expect that the tester first went to the “click and submit your question” page.
+She later explained that she wanted to explore the pages first.
+The tester was confused about the scrolling bar because she did not know what that was, mainly because I did not draw it well.
+- If I would revise the prototype, 1) I would first represent the scrolling bar more saliently and recognizable.
+2) Then I might try to prompt a user to search for questions to see whether there are similar questions first before submitting his/her own questions.
+I would also try to create more prototype pages for the live chat page, to ensure that even if a user does not find the questions they want, the live chat could first generate robot responses related to the user’s questions then prompt the user to submit his/her own questions if he/she could not find similar questions.

 ## Task 3:
 ### Search for 1) local testing booths information and 2) restaurants information under official resources/announcements page